The PAC Framework™

 P Potential

-- Autonomy — the level of independence the agent earns.
-Determined by reliability and blast radius togetherA1 SuggestionA2 ApproveA3 OversightA4 DelegatedA5 Autonomous
+- Autonomy: the level of independence the agent earns, determined by all dimensions togetherA1 SuggestionA2 ApproveA3 OversightA4 DelegatedA5 Autonomous

-- Model selection — frontier or open-weight?
+- Model selection: frontier or open-weight?
 Cloud or on-prem?
-What are you locked into, and where does your data actually go?
+What are you locked into?

-- Cost structure — setup, hosting, and inference.
-Cloud scales per call; on-prem means hardware that depreciates.
-Fine-tuning gets less necessary as models get more capable
+- Cost structure: setup, hosting, and inference.
+Cloud scales per call; on-prem means hardware that depreciates

-- Durability — models improve, protocols land, pricing drops.
-Build on what stays stable: workflow logic, context infrastructure, evaluation pipelines.
+- Durability: build on what stays stable: workflow logic, context infrastructure, evaluation pipelines.
 Not on what changes every quarter

 A Accountability

-- Governance thresholds — where do you draw the line?
-The reliability bar for each autonomy level depends on blast radius.
-A contained task might need 80%; an irreversible one needs 99%+
+- Governance thresholds: the reliability bar for each autonomy level depends on blast radius.
+Contained tasks can tolerate more; irreversible ones can't

-- Liability chains — when an agent makes a bad decision, someone has to explain what happened.
-If the chain isn't mapped before the incident, it's too late to draw one after
+- Liability chains: if the chain isn't mapped before the incident, it's too late to draw one after

-- Data governance — what data agents can access, where it goes, and what GDPR, sector-specific regulation, and internal policy require.
-Privacy by design, not privacy by afterthought
+- Data governance: what agents can access, where it goes, and what regulation requires

-- Audit trails — what you need to log and why.
-Designed for compliance, not just debugging.
-The question isn't "what went wrong" — it's "can you show a regulator what happened and why"
+- Audit trails: designed for compliance, not just debugging.
+Can you show a regulator what happened and why?

-- Regulatory landscape — EU AI Act, NIST, ISO 42001.
+- Regulatory landscape: EU AI Act, NIST, ISO 42001.
 The frameworks are converging.
-Regulation can be a catalyst, but it's there regardless.
-Better to shape your governance around it than react to it
+Better to shape governance around them than react

-- Ownership — who owns AI governance internally?
-IT, legal, risk, the business?
+- Ownership: who owns AI governance?
 If no one owns it, everyone assumes someone else does

 C Control

-- Policy vs. architecture — policy says "don't."
+- Policy vs. architecture: policy says "don't."
 Architecture says "can't."
-The difference matters when agents act autonomously across systems and organisations
+The difference matters when agents act autonomously

-- Delegation chains — what an agent can access, for how long, and what happens when it hands off to another agent.
-Revocation and de-provisioning matter as much as granting access
+- Delegation chains: what an agent can access, for how long, and what happens when it hands off to another agent

-- Cross-organisation trust — when an agent operates across organisational boundaries, how do you authenticate it, pass authority, and keep someone accountable?
+- Cross-organisation trust: when agents cross organisational boundaries, how do you authenticate, pass authority, and keep someone accountable?

-- Emerging trust infrastructure — eIDAS 2.0, EUDI wallets, mDL, business wallets.
-The identity layer is being rebuilt, and agent infrastructure needs to interoperate with it
+- Emerging trust infrastructure: eIDAS 2.0, EUDI wallets, business wallets.
+The identity layer is being rebuilt, and agent infrastructure needs to interoperate

-- Supply chain — which models, plugins, and APIs does your agent depend on?
-When something breaks, can you trace what changed?
+- Supply chain: which models, plugins, and APIs does your agent depend on?
+Can you trace what changed?

 The six dimensions as used in the Agent Profiler